Basilica Cathedral of Arequipa

-The Basilica Cathedral of Arequipa ("Basílica Catedral", in Spanish) it's located in the Main Square "Plaza de Armas" of the city of Arequipa, province of Arequipa, Peru.
+The Basilica Cathedral of Arequipa ("Basílica Catedral", in Spanish) is located in the Main Square "Plaza de Armas" of the city of Arequipa, province of Arequipa, Peru.
 It is the most important Catholic church of the city and also of the larger Roman Catholic Archdiocese of Arequipa since it is the base of the archbishop and the metropolitan council.
+The design of the building is contributed to the architect Lucas Poblete.
 The cathedral is also considered one of Peru's most unusual and famous colonial cathedrals since the Spanish conquest.